rancher/elemental-toolkit/docs/dev.md

 ## Forking and test on your own

-By forking the `cOS` repository, you already have the Github Action workflow configured to start building and pushing your own `cOS` fork.
+By forking the `cOS-toolkit` repository, you already have the Github Action workflow configured to start building and pushing your own `cOS` fork.

 The only changes required to keep in mind for pushing images:
 - set `DOCKER_PASSWORD` and `DOCKER_USERNAME` as Github secrets, which are needed to push the resulting docker images from the pipeline.
 - Tweak or set the `Makefile`'s `REPO_CACHE` and `FINAL_REPO` accordingly.
 Those are used respectively for an image used for cache, and for the final image reference.